IABTechLab/uid2docs/docs/guides/operator-private-gcp-confidential-space.md

 This guide provides information for setting up the UID2 Operator Service in [Confidential Space](https://cloud.google.com/confidential-computing#confidential-space), a confidential computing option from [Google Cloud](https://cloud.google.com/docs/overview/) Platform.
 Confidential Space offers a secure enclave environment, known as a Trusted Execution Environment (TEE).

->NOTE: The UID2 Private Operator implementation for GCP Confidential Space is not supported in these regions: Europe, China.
+>NOTE: The UID2 Private Operator implementation for GCP Confidential Space is not supported in these areas: Europe, China.

 The Operator Service runs in a Confidential Space "workload"&#8212;a containerized Docker image that runs in a secure cloud-based enclave on top of the Confidential Space image.